PMP® Exam – Rita Mulcahy’s Process Chart Game

 If you are preparing for the PMP exam, having tools to support the learning process is key.
 One such tool is Rita’s Process Chart game.
 Rita’s process chart game takes complex information found on the PMP exam and makes it fun and easy to learn.

-When students discover Rita’s Process Chart, they often ask us, “Which parts should I memorize?”
+When students discover Rita’s process chart game, they often ask, “Which parts should I memorize?”
 It’s a simple question, right?
 Unfortunately, the answer isn’t so straightforward.
 It’s more than just memorizing―it’s realizing that, in order to pass the exam, you need to thoroughly understand each process.

 Let’s start with some basics.
 PMI® has defined five process groups in Project Management.
 Rita’s Process Chart is our interpretation of those groups and the associated actions that result in unique outputs attributed to each process.